 But then in 2009, Wellington broke Newby-Fraser’s course record by 84 seconds.
 Since then, Wellington’s mark has been bettered nine times by five women (from four different countries).

 Taking out the outlier race of 2018—when the run course was changed and conditions were as benign as they’ve ever been—the torrent of speed that Wellington set off seemed unfathomable just 10 years ago.
 Daniela Ryf’s official Kona course record stands at 8:26:18 (from 2018).
-Anne Haug won in 8:40:10 last year under more normal conditions.
+Anne Haug won in 8:40:10 in 2019 under more normal conditions.
 In the years after Wellington came to Kona, Paula’s 8:55 went from untouchable to unexceptional.

 “When an athlete [like Chrissie] comes in and raises the bar, it resets everyone’s mind in terms of what’s possible,” Carfrae said.
 “That’s the beauty of racing at this level—redefining what’s possible.
-Chrissie definitely led the way toward the racing we see now.” – Brad Culp
+Chrissie definitely led the way toward the racing we see now.” -Brad Culp

 A Fountain of Youth On The Island